 Mama and I shared the love of several books: Little Women and Jane Eyre were our two favorites.
 I still have a cherished cameo she bought me in England that reminded her of Jane.

 My sister, Jamie, was a rebel.
 If I loved to read, she would avoid it for more active pursuits.
 When I took choir, she chose clarinet.
 Where I was quiet and introspective, she was a planner and a mover.
 At less than five feet tall, she is still one of the most formidable people I know.
 My children learned to mind Aunt Jamie, because the consequences could be grave.
 Jamie could and can organize huge projects with ease, and bend everyone to her will.
+And I love her dearly for all the ways she is NOT me.

 But back to Little Women.
 One summer Mama and I badgered Jamie to read the book so we could all talk about it…our own little family book club.
 She dutifully plowed through it, showing a cooperative attitude.
 We would check in on her progress from time to time.